smart-on-fhir/smart-scheduling-links/specification.md

 ## APIs hosted by _Provider Slot Server_

+The goal of Slot Search APIs is to ensure that a high-volume Appointment Search Client can keep up to date with slots and availability.
+To this end, a server's must-support queries are optimzied to support the following client behaviors:

+1. Client retrieves an updated list of `Schedule`, `Slot, and `Location` data on a ~daily basis.
+This allows the client to assemble a databse of clinical services, optimized for location-based lookup.

+2. Client stays updated on `Slot` availability throughout the day by polling for an updated list of `Slot` every ~1-5 minutes, issuing a `?_lastUpdated` query.
+This allows a Slot Server to maintain cached responses of recently booked slots as a performance optimization (i.e., slots where the status has changed from `free` -> something else).

 #### `GET /Schedule` to find relevant services/providers
 Search parameters that a server must support:
 * `serviceCategory`